Phylum: Cnidaria

 Distribution

-- Around the worlds oceans
+- Found all around the Earths oceans

 Habitat